Cluster314/Render-MD/README.md

 <script src="https://cdn.jsdelivr.net/gh/cluster314/Render-MD@main/render-markdown.js"></script>
 ```
 ### How to use
-in the place where u want to put MD, put `<md>` tags, and put ur md inside.
+In the place where u want to put your MD, put `<md>` tags, and put ur md inside.

-u can do anything in MD, except footnotes.
+With this, you can do anything in MD, except footnotes are different.
+To make a footnote, use this syntax:
+`word[]{footnote}` (nothing in the square brackets)
 ### Hope U have fun with MD!